julzaza/wildwitchherbs/_posts/2026-05-11-violet-leaf-for-cooling-lymph-and-skin.md

 ## Traditional Preparations

-Fresh violet leaf was often gathered in early spring while the leaves were still tender and cool from the damp forest floor.
+Fresh violet leaf was often gathered while they were still tender and cool from the damp forest floor.
 Many herbalists believed spring herbs worked best while still green and living.

 Traditional methods included: